-My two enjoyed decorating the box “Christmassy’ last year, children could also make Christmas Cards and put them in with the donations.
+You can have fun decorating the box in a “Christmassy’ way and even make Christmas Cards and put them in with the donations.

 The Leeds North and West Foodbank are part of the #foodbankadvent campaign, more details of the campaign and where to drop your boxes can be found here

 Ideas of what to put in your Foodbank parcel could include: (ring pull cans if possible)